JerwinCauilan/storageapp/README.md

 4. Configure the Android App
 Ensure your project is configured correctly:
 * SDK Version: The app requires Android SDK version 30 or higher.
-* Gradle Sync: Android Studio will prompt you to sync the project with Gradle once the project is open.
+* Gradle Sync: Once the project is open, Android Studio will prompt you to sync it with Gradle.
 Click Sync Now to resolve any dependencies.
 5. Set Up an Emulator or Use a Physical Device
 You can either run the app on an Android Emulator or a Physical Device.
 Below are instructions for both options: